microsoft/RTVS-docs/index.md

 **Q. Is RTVS going to be free?**

 A. Yes!
 RTVS will be free and Open Source.
 We will release the code on Github when it is ready.
+Parts of the source code that link to R are already available under GPLv2 at the [R-Host repository on Github](https://github.com/microsoft/R-Host).

 **Q. What versions of Visual Studio does RTVS run on?**

-A. Visual Studio 2015 Update 1, Community Pro and Enterprise Editions.
+A. Visual Studio 2015 Update 1.
+Community, Pro, and Enterprise Editions.

 **Q. Does RTVS work with Visual Studio Express editions?**